seanohalpin/metaphor/README.markdown

 The last argument here is for the input source.

-If a full path is not given for processors, metaphor will look in lib/processor for a file called eg lib/processor/stdout_processor.rb.
+If a full path is not given for processors, metaphor will look in lib/metaphor/processor for a file called eg stdout_processor.rb.
 Processors are run in the order that they are defined on the command line.